Parking Master Plan: Downtown & Entertainment District Parking & Mobility Study

 - Update enforcement software and hardware to system that allows real-time access to support friendlier enforcement methods.
 COMPLETE

 - Implement ability to take credit card payment in the field for event parking.
-IN PROGRESS: Estimate end-of-year implementation.
+IN PROGRESS

 - Research options for expanding mobile parking apps in private lots and Downtown Business District.
 ON HOLD - Rate determinant.

 - Redesign signage for consistent, easy to understand rate information for publicly owned lots.
 Identify areas to install additional parking wayfinding signage.
-IN PROGRESS.
-Complete wayfinding signage installation by end of the year.
+COMPLETE

 - Identify pedestrian improvements needed to connect parking facilities (with Transportation and Engineering departments).
-To be prioritized as part of the 2019 Bond projects.
+IN PROGRESS

 - Study feasibility of shuttle to remote parking and work with transit providers to determine potential routes.
 ONGOING

 - Develop a communication and outreach plan for parking constituents.
 Partner with Dickson Street Merchants Association and Experience Fayetteville on communications efforts centered around parking and downtown experience.
 IN PROGRESS AND ONGOING

 - Add additional on-street parking by converting portions of restricted Residential-Only parking along Locust Avenue and LaFayette Street and portions of Paid-Only on-street parking along Vandeventer Ave., Lafayette Street, and Church Ave to Mixed-Use parking.
 This allows increases the supply of public parking for area businesses and increases the number of spaces where residential permits are valid.
 COMPLETE.
 View ordinance here.
 View the 9-17-2019 presentation to Council (pdf)